Dealing with hypertrophic scars on the dorsal aspect of the forefoot

 In this video, Chen-Jui HSU, Occupational Therapist at Sunshine’s Taipei Rehabilitation Center will use a patient’s case to illustrate how a pressure therapy intervention can be developed for this kind of problem.

-Key point 1: Structural characteristics of the body will affect pressure distribution
+Key point 1: Structural characteristics of the foot will affect pressure distribution

 Remember the Laplace Law when planning your pressure therapy intervention!
 The level of pressure will be determined by the radius of curvature.
 On an uneven surface like the foot, areas with smaller curvature like the side of the foot will receive more pressure, while areas with larger curvature like the instep or sole of the foot will receive lower pressure, and concave areas like toe webspace will receive no pressure at all.

-Key point 2: To achieve optimal scar control, adjust the design of pressure garments and use a combination of other pressure therapy tool
+Key point 2: To achieve optimal scar control, adjust the design of pressure garments and use a combination of other pressure therapy tools